gabors-data-analysis/gabors-data-analysis.github.io/_pages/data-source-ideas.md

 ## Collections
 * Maybe the best data collection is based on a newsletter by Jeremy Singer-Vine [Data is plural](https://www.data-is-plural.com/), also as a [spreadsheet](https://docs.google.com/spreadsheets/d/1wZhPLMCHKJvwOkP4juclhjFgqIY8fQFMemwKL2c64vk/edit#gid=0)
+* Fivethirtyeight.com is politics, sports and entertainment website focusing on data driven, analysis.
+[Some datasets shared](https://data.fivethirtyeight.com/)